cortexlabs/cortex/docs/contributing/development.md

 cortex-dev version  # should show "master"
 ```

 If you wish to parallelize the build process, the `parallel` GNU utility needs to be installed.
-Then, set the `NUM_BUILD_PROCS` environment variable to the desired number of parallel jobs.
+Once installed, set the `NUM_BUILD_PROCS` environment variable to the desired number of parallel jobs.
 For ease of use, export `NUM_BUILD_PROCS` in `dev/config/build.sh`.

 ### Cortex cluster